I hear the phrase

 all I want for Christmas more often these days.
 And correspondingly, I hear much less of

-"it’s better to give than receive…
+it’s better to give than receive…

-I was raised by a mother who gives and gives and gives — the look on her face when she sees the receiver full of happiness is priceless! it’s amazing to see: someone experiencing real joy in giving; receiving gifts have never made her as happy as I have seen her when she gives… that’s the mother that raised me.
-And that’s how I was raised.
+I was raised by a mother who gives and gives and gives — the look on her face when she sees the receiver full of happiness is priceless!
+It’s amazing to see: someone experiencing real joy in giving; receiving gifts have never made her as happy as I have seen her when she gives… That’s the mother that raised me, and that’s how I was raised.

-Every Christmas I think about the kids who don’t get a Christmas.
-The kids that ask only for food on the table at Christmas.
-The kids that ask Santa for a safe home and nothing else.
-And I think about the parents who sacrifice everything, work extra hours and lose sleep, just so they can afford to give something to their kids from Santa.
+This Christmas season, try to think about the kids who don’t get a Christmas.
+Think about the kids who’s Christmas wish is for nothing more than to have food on the table.
+The kids who ask Santa for a safe home and nothing else.
+And think about the parents who sacrifice everything, work extra long hours and lose sleep, just so that they can afford to give something to their kids from Santa.

 Merry Christmas to everyone!